erdichen/chromekey/README.md

 }
 ```

-### Add additional key map that uses FN key as a modifier
+### Add additional key map that uses the FN key as a modifier

 For example, press FN+backspace to send the DELETE key: